PAN-DA-BOI/doom-with-hand/README.md

 # doom-with-hand
-his does need a camera, but have fun with it!
+this does need a camera, but have fun with it!